basezero-projects/StudioNOVA/docs/DB_SCHEMA_v0.01.md

 **Relationships**

-- Links a user to a character-specific training execution.
-Results feed back into `characters.lora_path`.
+- Links a user to a model-specific training execution.
+Results feed back into `models.lora_path`.

 ---